citizenfx/fivem-docs/content/docs/scripting-manual/using-new-game-features/_index.md

 ---
-title: Using new game features
+title: Using New Game Features
 weight: 100
 ---